-DROP, subject to provisions of Section 121.091, Florida Statutes, permits employees eligible for normal retirement under the Plan to defer receipt of monthly benefit payments while continuing employment with an FRS-participating employer.
+The Deferred Retirement Option Program (DROP), subject to provisions of Section 121.091, Florida Statutes, permits employees eligible for normal retirement under the Plan to defer receipt of monthly benefit payments while continuing employment with an FRS-participating employer.
 An employee may participate in DROP for a period not to exceed 60 months after electing to participate.
 During the period of DROP participation, deferred monthly benefits are held in the FRS Trust Fund and accrue interest.
-The net pension liability does not include amounts for DROP participants, as these members are considered retired and are not accruing additional pension benefits.